ROMpom15/md-crime/milestone2.md

 ### 6.3 Timeline for Final Week (04DEC)

 **Day 1-2:** Have everything loaded in by 25NOV.
-By 01DEC, join the CSVs into one large parquet.
+By 01DEC, have working queries and quality analysis.

 **Day 3-4:** By 02DEC, we will complete all visualizations.
 By 03DEC, add finishing touches and complete Jupyter notebook.